 I’ve never had an orgasm, even by myself.

 Lack of orgasm is one of the simplest sexual problems to fix.
+Technically, it’s called anorgasmia but people often use slang like “can’t come” or “can’t cum” to describe the problem.
+If you don’t climax during sexual intercourse with your partner, that is normal, but we can help you learn to communicate your needs.
+Sometimes, men have trouble with orgasm too and can’t ejaculate.
 Don’t wait a minute more to make an appointment!
 We will give you straightforward instructions as to how to achieve your goal and teach your partner how to help you too.

 Should I see you or my urologist for problems I’m having with ED?